 Department of Computer Science

-I am currently a fourth year PhD student in Theory Group at Northwestern University, advised by Jason D. Hartline.
+I am currently a fifth year PhD student in Theory Group at Northwestern University, advised by Jason D. Hartline.
 Before that, I did my undergraduate studies in the ACM Honored Class at Shanghai Jiao Tong University.
 Here is my CV.

 I have a broad interest in various aspects of theoretical computer science.
 My current research focuses on the algorithmic game theory.